Visiting Student Researchers (VSR)

 How to find a University of Ottawa supervisor

-It is the responsibility of the student researcher to identify, contact, and obtain approval from a University of Ottawa faculty member to supervise their studies in academic research as a Visiting Student Researcher.
+It is the responsibility of the student researcher to identify, contact, and obtain approval from a University of Ottawa faculty member to supervise their studies in academic research as a Visiting Student Researcher (VSR).
 Students are invited to consult the lists of faculty members on the websites of academic units in order to find a supervisor.
 Most professors also have a personal web page that provides details about their research.
 The uOttawa Experts page is also a useful tool for identifying a potential supervisor by research specialization.
-Please note that the decision to take on a Visiting Student Research is at the discretion of the faculty member.
+Please note that the decision to take on a VSR is at the discretion of the faculty member.

 How to apply to become a Visiting Student Researcher